shreyareddi/jekyll-now/about.md

 Hello!
 Here's the TL;DR about me:
 - CS-Math '26 @ Harvey Mudd College
-- described as a great leader w/ the drive to get things done by past coaches
+- described as a great leader with the drive to get things done by past coaches
-- qualified to teach complex concepts to anyone!
+- I'm a great teacher, qualified to teach complex concepts to anyone!
-  - I'm a great teacher!
-Exactly what you need in a PM or any helpful team member
+  - Exactly what you need in a PM or any helpful team member

 ### More Information